south-bend-code-works/intro-to-web-dev/lessons/module1/live_session_2_instructor_template.md

 | | | || | | || || | | )| | | )| |  | |  | |  _ |  _  |      /' /    | | | |
 | (('\|| (_) || || |_) || |_) || |  | |  | (_( )| | | |    /' /( ) _ | (_) |
 (___\_)(_____)(_)(____/'(____/'(_)  (_)  (____/'(_) (_)   (_____/'(_)`\___/'

+* Note: They should all have the completed solution for Quidditch 1.0 as the starting point for 2.0

 * Explain the objective of Quidditch 2.o
 * Breakout into small groups of 3-4.
 Groups should help each other implement Quidditch 2.0.